marcoguerri/marcoguerri.github.io/_posts/2023-10-13-capabilities-and-docker.markdown

 ```

 When the container does not run as root, effective and permitted capabilities are all cleared, while there is
-no difference in the binding set.
-From [docker/labs](https://github.com/docker/labs/blob/master/security/capabilities/README.md) repo, one can read:
+no difference in the binding set. [docker/labs](https://github.com/docker/labs/blob/master/security/capabilities/README.md) repo, mentions the following:

 > The above command fails because Docker does not yet support adding capabilities to non-root users.

-This seems to mach with the output above and this specific behavior for non-root users was introduced by
+This seems to be coherent with the output above.
+This specific behavior for non-root users was introduced by
  [moby/15ff0939](https://github.com/moby/moby/commit/15ff09395c001bcb0f284461abbc404a1d8bab4d), i.e.
 "If container will run as non root user, drop permitted, effective caps early".
 In particular:
 ```